Table of contents

 Other Notable Alters

-Our primary protector is Axel, he handles most situations that might be scary or dangerous for others.
+Our primary protector is Wall, he handles most situations that might be scary or dangerous for others.
 Our primary caretaker and soother is Baby.
 He tends to work with our littles the most and anyone else who might need comforting.
-Sophie is our sexual protector, she handles sexual situations and has a lot more confidence in those situations than the rest of the system.

 Lydia is best described as our spiritual advisor, she knows a lot about spirituality and the practices that come with it.
-Sleepy Guy only fronts if we have had difficulty sleeping, he generally fronts just to make the body go to sleep.
-He really only ever has to front if we don't have our medications.
+Sleepy Guy fronts when the body has to go to sleep.
+He usually is the alter that wakes up first in the morning (and unless we have stuff to do, goes back to sleep after turning off the alarm).
+He generally does not talk much and really only makes sure that we get enough sleep.

 Headspace